eleaner/caldav-daily-digest/README.md

 # caldav-daily-digest
+The original repo has/had issues working with radicale I also wanted for it to directly send an email, so I forked it here

+---
 a little python script to put together a daily digest of events, e.g. to be run from cron to email to a user